Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 Learnings:

 I learned how message reducers, filters and trimmers control how much of the chat history is sent to the model each time.
-I understood how the reducers get implemented first, then filtering is used to pass only the last message while still showing the full conversation.
+I understood how the reducers get implemented first then filtering is used to pass only the last message while still showing the full conversation.
-Then also I explored trimming, which allows to keep only part of the past context when sending input to the model.
+Then also I explored trimming which allows to keep only some part of the past context when sending input to the model.
 I understood that the main goal is to reduce token usage and get faster responses while keeping the chat flow consistent.

 Changes: